cleobis/alfred-cal/README.md

 ## Development
 ### Creating releases
-1. Update the info.plist with the version number.
+1. Update the info.plist and versions files with the version number.
+2. Upate the embedded readme in info.plist.
-2. Push a tag with the version name (e.g. "v1.4.0") to GitHub
+3. Push a tag with the version name (e.g. "v1.4.0") to GitHub
-3. GitHub will automatically build the release Check the Actions tab to monitor progress
+4. GitHub will automatically build the release Check the Actions tab to monitor progress
-4. Once the build is complete, navigate to the releases page.
+5. Once the build is complete, navigate to the releases page.
 Edit the draft release to add a description.
 Publish it.